Wang-ResearchGroup/fairCARA/README.md

 install_github("Wang-ResearchGroup/fairCARA")
 ```

 This package implements fair covariate-adjusted response-adaptive (CARA) design.
+Our design simultaneously (1) improves data use efficiency, (2) achieves an “envy-free” treatment assignment guarantee, and (3) ensures the welfare of participating subpopulations.

 Our package has the following features:
 - Simulate covariate-adjusted response-adaptive experiments;
-- Implement our proposed fair CARA design;
+- Implement the proposed fair CARA design;
+- Comparison with conventional designs.

 In the following example, we show how to simulate adaptive experiments using our design.